Cybereason/Logout4Shell/README.md

 ## How it works
 On versions (>= 2.10.0) of log4j that support the configuration `FORMAT_MESSAGES_PATTERN_DISABLE_LOOKUPS`, this value is set to `True` disabling the lookup mechanism entirely.
-In addition (and specifically in versions < 2.10.0) the payload searches all existing `LoggerContexts` and removes the JNDI key from the `Interpolator` used to process `${}` fields.
+As disclosed in CVE-2021-45046, setting this flag is insufficient, therefore the payload searches all existing `LoggerContexts` and removes the JNDI key from the `Interpolator` used to process `${}` fields.
+This means that even other recursive uses of the JNDI mechanisms will fail.

-In both cases, this change will revert when the JVM restarts.
+These changes are local to the running java process and will revert when the JVM restarts.

 We're considering a more permanent fix - for example, edit the jar on disk of the vulnerable server so that the class JndiLookup will not be instantiated.
 We'd love community feedback on such an idea and it's associated risks.